HoloTuberKit/HoloTuberKit-RealTime/README.md

 Follow these steps to utilize the viewer applications effectively.

+# Known Issue
+In highly secure network environments, it may not be possible to obtain the device's IP address, which can prevent point cloud streaming.
+In such cases, please use tethering from a smartphone or other means to stream.

 # Give Me Your Feedback
 I'm glad if you'll give me feedback, or tag me or use hash tag, #HoloTuberKit, when you share the video of your experience on social media or other web-media.<br><br>